tilt-dev/exterminator/README.md

 exterminator sync --issue GITHUB_ISSUE_NUM
 ```

-where GITHUB_ISSUE_NUM as the issue number of an issue in https://github.com/windmilleng/tilt.
+where GITHUB_ISSUE_NUM is the issue number of an issue in https://github.com/windmilleng/tilt.

 ## License

 Copyright 2020 Windmill Engineering

 Licensed under [the Apache License, Version 2.0](LICENSE)